 YOU ARE EXPLORING

-In 2009, IU School of Medicine Department of Obstetrics and Gynecology joined the University of Toronto as co-sponsors of Reproductive Health for AMPATH.
+IU School of Medicine Department of Obstetrics and Gynecology is a co-sponsor of the AMPATH reproductive health program along with the University of Toronto.
 OB-GYN faculty mentors, residents and medical students began participating in the AMPATH program in 2010 and supported the first reproductive health field director.

 Scope of Work

 Rachel Spitzer, MD from University of Toronto is the AMPATH-RH program lead.
 Caitlin Bernard, MD, MSCI from IU School of Medicine Department of OB-GYN is the program lead from IU School of Medicine.
 The department supports a full-time, on-the-ground team leader, Julie Thorne, who provides clinical care, oversees learners from AMPATH institutional partners and provides research oversight and support.
 All reproductive health initiatives in care, training and research are co-led by Kenyan partners and there is a bilateral exchange for Kenyan residents and medical students to IU School of Medicine and University of Toronto.
 The department welcomes learners from medical students to fellows in addition to researchers and clinical faculty from all AMPATH Consortium institutions to participate in and contribute to the reproductive health program.